Philadelphia Workers’ Compensation Lawyers

 A No-Fault System With Strict Rules

-Pennsylvania’s workers’ compensation system is governed by the Pennsylvania Workers’ Compensation Act, which provides benefits to employees injured or ill in the course and scope of their employment.
+Governed by the Pennsylvania Workers’ Compensation Act, the system provides benefits to employees injured or ill in the course and scope of their employment.
 Unlike traditional personal injury claims, workers’ compensation operates as a no-fault system, meaning injured workers generally do not need to prove that their employer caused the injury.

 Key features of Pennsylvania workers’ compensation law include: